Updated 26th August 2021

 Concurrent with the start of ZR was the fabulous article by Arundhati Roy who saw the pandemic as a portal, and asked the question what good do we want to take through the portal and what bad do we leave behind.

 Also Emergence Magazine were running amazing regenerative related online sessions, the book clubs on Braiding Sweetgrass, that became a much mentioned touchstone on reciprocity, and Underland with Robert Macfarlane to mention two.
 A quote from Emergence Magazine has often been used in ZR introductions, relating to the community as a natural mycelium community to share, support and learn.

-Some 33 episodes later, these values and principles still run very true through zoom regenerative.
+37 episodes later, these values and principles still run very true through zoom regenerative.
 I am continually delighted by ZR guests sharing, by the participant conversations, and honoured to of initiated and brought together a real regenerative community of practice.
 A community that is embracing the ethos of ‘Seva’.
 I am also delighted to be in discussion for ZR spin-offs in the Latin and South America regions – and maybe more.